 These suggestions aren’t just from my experiences, but also from the countless hours of communication with other families about the aspirations they have for their children and communities.
 Anyone who touches the education of a child, either directly or indirectly, should be immersed in these efforts towards equal access for children.

 High Expectations with Support and Love

 As I reflect upon this experience, I had to adjust to a new norm.
 Balancing work and home looked different.
 My husband and I traded off subjects based on the ones we enjoyed most, to bring in the excitement of learning.
-We created a schedule with the children including the second grader, and each of them made goals and shared at least one thing they always wanted to do.
-Those things included, dance, gymnastics, saxophone, trumpet, and basketball.
-We also developed high expectations with mangable support that encouraged the self-discipline necessary to be productive learners.
+We created a schedule with the children including the second-grader, and each of them made goals and shared at least one thing they always wanted to do.
+Those things included dance, gymnastics, saxophone, trumpet, and basketball.
+We also developed high expectations with manageable support that encouraged the self-discipline necessary to be productive learners.

 Build New Learning Experiences

 Building a relationship, setting expectations, and keeping your child engaged, should be priorities in this transformational change.
 To help increase literacy, read books and articles relevant to their interest, and not in a way that was prescribed.
 It was selections that mirrored themselves; like characters with African American children as scientists, doctors, leaders, and more.
 Our girls became fully immersed in childhood, exploring a variety of places and things, and learning to manage relationships among their family and their peers.
 They developed their own unique understanding of the world and their place within it.
 Yes, we have typical preteens that were loving, curious, magical, moody, and filled with bold opinions on just about everything.